mndillon/toki-pona-nanpa-linja-n/README.md

 - Meaning inspired by **en** but ending in **-me** then transformed to **omo**
 - Good candidate
 - Adds more context, makes the assumption that the strings of digits represent numeric values
-- Never appears in a numeric cartouche
+- Never appears in a numeric cartouche (but integer and fraction separator can appear in a numeric cartouche)
 - win omo tun omo wan li sama jun

 ### Subtract: weka